 Peter John Watson

-Peter John Watson is a writer, photographer and founder of outdoor travel blog Atlas & Boots.
+Peter John Watson is a travel writer and founder of outdoor travel blog Atlas & Boots.
 A keen trekker and climber he can usually be found on the trails of the Greater Ranges.
-He’s visited over 80 countries and is currently focused on climbing the seven summits – the highest mountain on every continent.
+He’s visited over 90 countries and all seven continents and is currently focused on climbing the seven summits – the highest mountain on every continent.
 Four down, three to go...

-Peter has co-authored two short instructional travel guidebooks and contributed to three of Lonely Planet's annual Best In Travel anthologies.
+Peter has contributed to several travel anthologies including Outdoor Europe, a round-up of the continent’s best outdoor experiences by DK Eyewitness, and Lonely Planet's Ultimate United Kingdom Travelist and Best In Travel series.
 He is currently working on his debut novel.

-Born in a not-quite dystopian 1984 in Great Yarmouth, Norfolk, for 15 years Peter fell asleep to the sound of the North Sea.
-In 2003 Peter moved to Cambridge to study film and music at Anglia Ruskin University.
-After graduating he freelanced for several years as a camera operator and audiovisual engineer.
-After gaining his teaching qualification in 2007, Peter moved to London where he taught creative media and computer science at an East London secondary school.
+Born in a not-quite dystopian 1984 in Great Yarmouth, Norfolk, for nearly 20 years Peter fell asleep to the sound of the North Sea.
+In 2003, he moved to Cambridge to study film and music.
+Following graduation, he worked as an audiovisual engineer.
+In 2007, Peter moved to London and continued to work in digital media.
+In 2010, he gained his teaching qualification and taught creative media and computer science.

 Peter is happiest in the outdoors, poring over maps or watching test match cricket.
 Other than climbing the seven summits, his ‘life to-do list’ includes sailing the Atlantic Ocean, visiting at least half the states in the world and delivering an after-dinner speech.